strubell/11-767/labs/lab2-benchmarking/lab2-benchmarking.md

 ----
 1. Which models and/or model variants will your group be benchmarking?
 Please be specific.
 2. Why did you choose these models?
 3. For each model, you will measure parameter count, inference latency, and energy use.
 For latency and energy, you will also be varying a parameter such as input size or batch size.
-What are your hypothesis for how the models will compare according to these metrics?
+What are your hypotheses for how the models will compare according to these metrics?
 Explain.

 2: Parameter count
 ----